honestws/NSS/README.md

 # Overview
-NS is a platform for data management and model training on the remote server, in which the AI model was updated in the null space to cast a suitable descent direction to learn a machine, the spanned null space includes infinite solutions within the descent direction of all optimizers we usually used are the particular solution in the null space.
+NS is a platform for data management and model training on the remote server, in which the AI model was updated in the null space to cast a suitable descent direction to learn a machine.
+The spanned null space includes infinite solutions within the descent direction of all optimizers we usually used are the particular solution in the null space.

 ## Usage
 ### - Run backend services